 Introduction: Bank of America and Merrill Lynch Sex Discrimination Lawsuit

 On March 30, 2010, three female Financial Advisors filed a national class action lawsuit in federal court in New York, charging sex discrimination at Bank of America (BofA) and Merrill Lynch.
 In 2008, BofA acquired Merrill Lynch, and the respective brokerage divisions were joined under the Merrill Lynch name.
-As a result of the merger, BofA is one of the largest financial institutions in the world and the largest brokerage firm in the world.

 Contact Plaintiffs' Counsel